-Farmer Mac's Amended and Restated 2008 Omnibus Incentive Compensation Plan authorizes the grant of restricted stock and SARs, among other alternative forms of equity-based compensation, to Farmer Mac's directors, officers, and employees.
+Farmer Mac's Amended and Restated 2008 Omnibus Incentive Compensation Plan authorizes the grant of restricted stock units and SARs, among other alternative forms of equity-based compensation, to Farmer Mac's directors, officers, and employees.
 SARs awarded to officers and employees vest annually in thirds.
 Farmer Mac has not granted SARs to directors since 2008.
 If not exercised or cancelled earlier due to the termination of employment, SARs granted to officers or employees expire after 10 years from the grant date.
 For all SARs granted, the exercise price is equal to the closing price of Farmer Mac's Class C non-voting common stock on the date of grant.
-SARs granted during 2022 have an exercise price of \$120.38 per share, SARs granted during 2021 have an exercise price of \$88.68 per share, and SARs granted during 2020 have an exercise price ranging from \$72.26 to \$75.16 per share.
-During 2022, 2021, and 2020, restricted stock awards were granted to employees, officers, and directors with vesting periods of one to three years.
+SARs granted during 2023, 2022, and 2021 have a weighted average exercise price per share of \$135.12, \$120.38 and \$88.68, respectively.
+During 2023, 2022, and 2021, restricted stock unit awards were granted to employees, officers, and directors with vesting periods of one to three years.